On Strategyproof Conference Peer Review: Positive Theoretical Results and Algorithm

+Importantly, the framework is simple yet flexible in that the assignment within each partition and the aggregation among certain groups of papers can leverage any existing algorithm for assignment and aggregation respectively, which is useful as it allows to further optimize various other metrics in addition to strategyproofness and unanimity.

+Below we describe our framework in more detail.
+We first introduce the assignment procedure in Algorithm~\ref{alg:assign}.

-The \BiparCATAlgo assignment algorithm begins by partitioning the conflict graph into two disconnected components that meet the requirements specified by $\maxpapers$ and $\minreviewers$.
-This is achieved using the subroutine \partition. \partition first runs a breadth-first-search (BFS) algorithm to partition the original conflict graph into $K$ connected components, where the $k$th connected component contains $r_k\geq 0$ reviewers and $p_k \geq 0$ papers.
-Next, the algorithm performs a dynamic programming to compute all the possible subset sums achievable by the $K$ connected components.
+The \BiparCATAlgo assignment algorithm begins by partitioning the conflict graph into two disconnected components such that (1) they meet the requirements specified by $\maxpapers$ and $\minreviewers$; and (2) the two disconnected components have roughly equal size in terms of number of nodes.
+This is achieved using the subroutine \partition.
+In more detail, \partition first runs a breadth-first-search (BFS) algorithm to partition the original conflict graph into $K$ connected components, where the $k$th connected component contains $r_k\geq 0$ reviewers and $p_k \geq 0$ papers.
+Next, the algorithm performs a dynamic programming to compute all the possible subset sums, i.e., sum of the number of reviewers and the number of papers in a given subset, achievable by the $K$ connected components.
 Here $T[k,r,p]=1$ means that there exists a partition of the first $k$ components such that one side of the partition has $r$ reviewers and $p$ papers, and 0 otherwise.
-The last step is to check whether there exists a subset $C$ satisfying the requirement, and if so, runs a standard backtracking algorithm along the table to find the actual subset $C$.
+The last step is to check whether there exists a subset $C$ satisfying the constraint given by $\minreviewers$ and $\maxpapers$, and if so, runs a standard backtracking algorithm along the table to find the actual subset $C$.
 Clearly the \partition runs in $O(K\numpapers\numreviewers)$, and since $K\leq \numpapers\numreviewers$, it runs in polynomial time in the size of the input conflict graph $\conflictgraph$.

-Then the algorithm assigns papers to reviewers in a fashion that guarantees each paper is going to be reviewed by at least $\minreviewers$ reviewers and each reviewer reviews at most $\maxpapers$ papers.
+In the next step, the algorithm assigns papers to reviewers in a fashion that guarantees each paper is going to be reviewed by at least $\minreviewers$ reviewers and each reviewer reviews at most $\maxpapers$ papers.
 The assignment of papers in any individual component (to reviewers in the other component) can be done using any assignment algorithm (taken as an input $\genassalgo$) as long as the algorithm can satisfy the $(\maxpapers, \minreviewers)$-requirements.
-Possible choices for the algorithm $\genassalgo$ include the popular Toronto paper matching system~\citep{charlin13tpms} or others~\cite{Hartvigsen99assignment,Garg2010papers,stelmakh2018assignment}.
+Possible choices for the algorithm $\genassalgo$ include the popular Toronto paper matching system~\citep{charlin13tpms} and others~\citep{Hartvigsen99assignment,Garg2010papers,stelmakh2018assignment}.
+We can also use the typical reviewer bidding system, while constraining the reviewers in $\rcx$ to review $\pcy$ and $\rcy$ to review $\pcx$.